qruto/laravel-flora/README.md

 This job creates configuration file with the command `php artisan queue:work --sleep=3 --tries=3` in `/etc/supervisor/conf.d/` folder by default, with a filename according to this convention `your-application-name-queue.conf`.

-If you want to override default options just pass it into job constructor.
+If you want to override default options, pass it into job constructor.
 For example if you want to use [Laravel Horizon](https://laravel.com/docs/5.6/horizon) instead of default queue workers.

 ```php